Learning Linear Regression with Low-Rank Tasks in-Context: Finite Pre-training Data Induces Implicit Regularization

 \begin{result}[Asymptotics of Regularization] When $\kappa\gamma>1$, the scalars in the effective objective function (Result~\ref{result:implicit_regularization}) scale as $\hat{q} = \mathcal{O}(1)$ and $\|\mathcal{M}_S\| = \mathcal{O}(1)$.
 The effective regularization coefficient $\hat{\bar{q}}$ is given by:

 \end{result} For the formal statement and derivation, see Appendix~\ref{appendix:replica}.

 These results provide a clear explanation for the observed phenomenon.
-The term $\hat{\bar{q}}\operatorname{tr}(WW^\top)/2$ acts as an effective $L_2$ regularization on the weight matrix $W$.
-Result~\ref{result:asymptotic_coefficients} reveals that this crucial term emerges only when the pre-training dataset is finite ($\hat{\bar{q}} > 0$).
-This regularization is essential for learning low-rank tasks ($\rho < 1$), where the task covariance matrix $S$ is rank-deficient.
-Without it (i.e., when $\hat{\bar{q}} = 0$ in the idealized limit), the objective function possesses flat directions corresponding to the null space of $S$.
-Consequently, the minimization problem becomes ill-posed and lacks a unique minimizer, leading to the learning instability seen in Figure~\ref{fig:implicit_reg_experiment_GD}.
+Result~\ref{result:asymptotic_coefficients} reveals that the regularization emerges only when the pre-training dataset is finite ($\hat{\bar{q}} > 0$).
+By contrast, in the idealized limit, \(\hat{\bar{q}} = 0\), so the minimization problem becomes ill-posed and may fail to have a unique minimizer, leading to the learning instability seen in Figure~\ref{fig:implicit_reg_experiment_GD}.

 Furthermore, this framework explains why performance improves as $\alpha$ increases.
 The effective regularization strength, given by the ratio $\hat{\bar{q}}/\hat{q} \sim \mathcal{O}(1/\alpha)$, is naturally annealed as more data becomes available.
 This allows the model to rely more on the data and converge to a more accurate solution while avoiding instability.